Bayern Brewing

 Bayern Brewing, Inc. is located in Missoula, Montana, United States, and is the oldest brewery in the state.
-It was founded in 1987 by Trudy, Reinhard Schulte and Donald Gaumer.
+It was founded in 1987 by Trudy, Reinhard Schultz, and Donald Gamer.
 It is named after Bayern, the state located in the southeastern half of Germany.
-The brewery is focused on German food, German beer, and tries to implement environmentally friendly policies.
+The brewery is focused on German food and beer and tries to implement environmentally friendly policies.

 History

 Founding 1987-2002

 Trudy Schulte, one of the original owners, came from a brewing dynasty in Bavaria and grew up in German brewing culture.
 The Schultes immigrated to Missoula from Bavaria and opened their bar, restaurant, and brewery on leased property soon after.
-Ironically, despite being in the same building and separated by a single door Bayern was forced to go through a distributor to transport their beer from the brewery to their bar and restaurant combo due to Montana state law at the time.
+Ironically, despite being in the same building and separated by a single door, Bayern was forced to go through a distributor to transport their beer from the brewery to their bar and restaurant combo due to Montana state law at the time.
 According to Montana state law, the brewery could also not be an official brewpub, as those were not legal to operate within the state at the time.
 During the first several years of operation, supplies, especially yeast, were difficult to come by.
-However, the Euro was at a lower value than the dollar, making German equipment more accessible and cheaper than American machinery, despite its high quality.
-Then in 1991, after the fall of the Berlin Wall, and the reunification of Germany, the Schultes decided to sell their American dream and move back to their homeland, investing instead in former Soviet-occupied East Germany.
-At this point Jürgen Knöller, fellow Bavarian, and the Master Brewer of Bayern Brewing, stepped in and purchased the brewery.
+However, the euro was at a lower value than the dollar, making German equipment more accessible and cheaper than American machinery, despite its high quality.
+Then, in 1991, after the fall of the Berlin Wall and the reunification of Germany, the Schultes decided to sell their American dream and move back to their homeland, investing instead in former Soviet-occupied East Germany.
+At this point, Jürgen Knöller, a fellow Bavarian and the Master Brewer of Bayern Brewing, stepped in and purchased the brewery.

 Knöller has been the primary owner of Bayern Brewing since he purchased Bayern Brewing in 1991.
 His interest in brewing began when he was a teenager in Bavaria, Germany.
 Since the original owners and Knöller were raised in Bavaria, Germany, the brewery's name stems from their home, as Germans call Bavaria Bayern.
 Knöller graduated from Doemens' Masterschool for Brewing and Soft Drink Technology in Munich, after nine years of professional training.
 After he graduated in 1987, he was hired as the Master Brewer in the newly founded Bayern Brewing in Missoula, Montana.
 Knöller bought out the original owners in 1991 and has been running and operating Bayern Brewing ever since.
 Bayern practices “Reinheitsgebot” or “the Bavarian Purity Law” which states that only water, hops, grain, and yeast may be used to brew beer and additives like fruits are to be left out.